nirzon47/tier-lane/README.md

 1. Head over to the [assets repo](https://github.com/nirzon47/projects-assets/tree/main/azur-lane).
 2. Install the dependencies from the root folder.
-3. Copy new assets and move them to the `scrambled` folder, skip already existing assets.
+3. Copy new assets ([more on this below](#get-the-new-assets)) and move them to the `scrambled` folder, skip already existing assets by sorting by date.
+4. Do a manual checkup for the operations you perform.
+It's needed.
-4. Get the new assets, copy them to the `PNGs` folder.
-Hint: sort the files by modified.
+5. Get the new assets, copy them to a new temporary folder.
-5. Get the `groupInFolders.js` script from `utils` folder and drop it in `PNGs` folder.
+6. Get the `groupInFolders.js` script from `utils` folder and drop it in temporary folder.
-6. Run the script you just copied.
+7. Run the script you just copied.
-7. Do a manual checkup for the operation you performed.
-8. I am a bit confused right now since we didn't rename the CN names into EN names yet.
-It might be a manual step.
-Time to bring forth the //TODO: Good luck.
-9. Yeah I will update the rest when I get more clarity.
-Been a while since I started the project.
-Also consider keeping CN names in JSON.

-## Future Plans

--  Reformat JSON: Include CN name for better update cycle.
--  Automate the updating assets part, takes way too long.
+8. Repeat the process with `renameFolders.js` script in `utils` folder.
+9. Copy the script `generateJSON.js` and run it.
+It will ask for many things, make sure to fill them correctly.
+Abbreviations and short forms are in the code if you want to make things fast.
+10. After you have run it, you will have a new JSON file, copy the old `shiplist.json` in the same directory.
+11. After having both the JSON files, run the script `mergeShiplists.js` to merge them. !!
+RUN ONLY ONCE !! or there will be duplication.

+## Get the new assets

+As of 12th September 2024, after the Amagnii event, the new assets are in `Android/data/com.YoStarEn.AzurLane`

+-  Inside `files`, you will find the `AssetBundles` folder.
+-  You will find many folders there but according to the scope of the project, we are only concerned with `squareicon` folder.
+-  Copy the files, now you will notice that you cannot access the files.
+To do that, we need to download this [tool](https://github.com/Perfare/AssetStudio)
+-  Load the folder in which you have copied the files and then export filtered assets and you are done.

 ## Why are so many commits unverified?

 I switch device very often and sometimes I reset them too.

 And I don't backup my GPG keys because I never think I would end up switching devices or resetting them.

-## TODO (Personal tracker for steps)

-1. Find a good drag and drop solution